If you overlook the many natural disasters, Hawaii is considered a paradise where you can live off the land year-round.

 Surface Water Use Permits

-Hawaii recognizes riparian rights, and you are allowed to use the water on or next to your property.
+Hawaii recognizes riparian rights; you can use the water on or next to your property.
 However, there are many cases where you may need to get a permit first.
 These permits may include:

 - Surface Water Use Permits (in designated surface water management areas)